 Thomson Reuters Company is a multipurpose company, one of which is scientific activities.
 It releases a list of journals which identified as qualified journals worldwide, every year.
 The journals which are included in this list are called ISI journals.

 ISI stands for “Institute for Scientific Information”

-The other activity of Thomson Company is calculating the Impact Factor (IF) of ISI journals.
-IF is calculated based on “the number of papers referenced to the journal, during the last two years” and “the total number of journals published by the journal, during the last two years”.
-In fact, there is a formula for calculating IF.
+The other activity of Thomson Company was calculating the Impact Factor (IF) of ISI journals.
+IF is calculated by dividing “the number of papers referenced to the journal, during the last two years” into “the total number of journals published by the journal, during the last two years”.
 The higher IF, the more quality of a journal.

 This report that is containing IF of journals is called JCR which stands for “Journal Citation Reports”.

 What is considered a good impact factor?